viccie211/DotNetBoy/README.md

 It's an exercise for me to understand how computers work at the low level.

 ## Current progress:
-Implemented 38/244 non prefixed instructions
+Implemented 48/244 non prefixed instructions

 Implemented 0/255 prefixed instructions

 Not yet implemented:
+* Interrupts
 * Memory mappers
 * Rom bank switching
 * Graphics